ArisGr/Mallocing/README.md

 - [License](#license)

 ## Descriptions
-In this repo, you will find a number of files, each one with each own functionality for placement on heterogeneous memory systems.
+In this repo, you will find a number of files, each one with each own functionality for data placement on heterogeneous memory systems.

 File descriptions:
 - **custom_allocator.c** : This file is used to perform allocations either on DRAM or Optane.
 It includes the custom functions that are used to override the original